 Fondue ‘became’ the national dish of Switzerland after some passionate promotion from the Swiss Cheese Union in the 1930s, although the earliest recipes for basic cheese fondues can be found in the 1870s.
 Fondues become seriously popular in the UK and America in the 1960s and since then have continued to be a worldwide favourite.

 There are very few other dining experiences that are quite as interactive and, in Swiss culture especially, fondue is viewed as not just a meal but a social occasion.
 The marketing consortiums that have generated enormous worldwide revenues in Swiss cheese have conceived such slogans as “La fondue crée la bonne humeur” (‘fondue creates a good mood’) and “Fondue isch guet und git e gueti Luune” (‘fondue is good and creates a good mood’!).
-From all the fondues we’ve experienced here at Pong, we can only agree.
+From all the fondue parties we’ve had here at Pong, we can only agree.

 Amazingly after the Second World War, when rationing ended, the Swiss Cheese Union, continuing its marketing campaign, sent fondue sets to military regiments and event organizers across Switzerland.
 A gesture which has now led to fondue being a symbol of Swiss unity.

 The word ‘Fondue’ derives from the french verb, fondre, meaning ‘to melt’ and was orginally conceived as a way of utilising parts of the huge Gruyere and Emmental cheeses that, after the cutting process, might otherwise be wasted.
-You can see our recipe for cheese fondue by visiting our Recipe Book but we would also recommend buying a traditional fresh fondue pack, which uses only the finest Swiss Le Gruyere and Raclette, with a dash of white wine and Kirsch brandy.
+You can see our recipe for cheese fondue parties by visiting our Recipe Book but we would also recommend buying a traditional fresh fondue pack, which uses only the finest Swiss Le Gruyere and Raclette, with a dash of white wine and Kirsch brandy.
 This is a much easier way to prepare the fondue: simply empty contents into a saucepan, heat on the hob while stirring continuously until the cheese becomes creamy and then serve immediately in your fondue set with your own choice of dippers.

 Here are some handy fon-dos and fon-don’ts: